Bilal-kamran/My-Website/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, please feel free to open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPLv3 License.
 See the LICENSE file for more information.

 Thank you for visiting my repository.
 I am excited to continue developing this website and sharing my journey in web development.